hotrodorm/hotrod/hotrod-project/docs/quick-docs/nitro/nitro-dynamic-sql.md

 </select>
 ```

 The above query searches for pending orders.
-If the supplied parameter `minPrice` is not null, the query adds the extra condition `and order_price >= #{minPrice}` to the search predicate, that otherwise won't be included.
+If the supplied parameter `minPrice` is not null, the query adds the extra condition `and order_price >= #{minPrice}` to the search predicate that, otherwise, won't be included.

 ## The `<choose>`, `<when>`, and `<otherwise>` Tags